garden-io/garden/docs/reference/providers/container.md

 ## Description

-Provides the [container](../module-types/container.md) module type.
+Provides the `container` actions and module type.
 _Note that this provider is currently automatically included, and you do not need to configure it in your project configuration._

 Below is the full schema reference for the provider configuration.
 For an introduction to configuring a Garden project with providers, please look at our [configuration guide](../../using-garden/configuration-overview.md).